peiman/ckeletin-go/README.md

 **ckeletin-go** is a Golang scaffold project designed to help developers create professional, robust, and beautiful command-line interface (CLI) applications.
 The name **ckeletin** is a playful twist on the word "skeleton," reflecting the project's role as a foundational structure for your CLI applications.

 This scaffold integrates essential libraries and tools that follow best practices in Go development, including proper logging, configuration management, error handling, testing, and task automation.
-It also includes a sample `ping` command that demonstrates how to implement commands using the integrated libraries.
+It emphasizes modularity by having each command manage its own configurations and defaults, promoting separation of concerns and ease of maintenance.

 ---

 ## Features

-- **CLI Framework with Cobra and Viper**
+- **Modular Command Structure with Cobra and Viper**
+  - Each command is self-contained, handling its own configurations and defaults.
+  - Easily add new commands and flags.
   - Manage commands and configurations seamlessly.
-  - Easily add new commands and flags.

 - **Structured Logging with Zerolog**
-  - Efficient and leveled logging.
-  - Configurable log levels via configuration or flags.
+  - Efficient, structured logging with configurable log levels.
+  - Centralized logging initialization ensures consistent logging behavior.

 - **Beautiful Terminal UI with Bubble Tea**
   - Create interactive and aesthetically pleasing interfaces.
+  - Commands can optionally enable UI features, enhancing user experience.
   - Customize UI elements like colors and messages.

 - **Task Automation with Taskfile**
   - Define and automate development tasks.
-  - Single source of truth for tasks, used in pre-commit hooks and CI pipeline.
+  - Single source of truth for tasks, used in pre-commit hooks and CI pipelines.
+  - Ensures consistent development workflow and environment.

 - **Robust Error Handling**
   - Follow Go best practices for error propagation and handling.
   - Provide meaningful error messages to users.
+  - Gracefully handle errors within commands.

 - **Testing and Code Quality**
   - Test-driven development with high test coverage.
+  - Tests are designed to be self-contained, ensuring configurations are properly initialized.
   - Static code analysis and vulnerability checks.

-- **Configurability**
+- **Configurability and Extensibility**
+  - Commands manage their own configurations, enhancing modularity.
+  - Customize command behaviors, output messages, colors, and log levels.
   - Easily change the program name; changes propagate throughout the application.
-  - Customize command behaviors, output messages, colors, and log levels.

 ---